 Our clergy welcome the opportunity to meet personally with all Temple members, prospective members, and guests.
-You may schedule an appointment by contacting our clergy assistant Rachel Kessler.
+You may schedule an appointment by contacting our clergy assistant Amy Steinborn.

-Senior Rabbi Gary Pokras joined the Temple Beth Ami family in July 2016.
-Before coming to Beth Ami, he served a combined seventeen years as rabbi at Temple Beth Zion in Buffalo, New York, and Temple Judea of Bucks County in Doylestown, Pennsylvania.
+Rabbi Gary Pokras joined the Temple Beth Ami family in July 2016.
+Before coming to Beth Ami, he served a combined seventeen years as Rabbi at Temple Beth Zion in Buffalo, New York, and Temple Judea of Bucks County in Doylestown, Pennsylvania.

 Rabbi Pokras is involved in every aspect of congregational life and has a special passion for teaching, worship, Israel, mental health, and inclusion.
 Over the course of his career, he has been blessed with the opportunity to help fundraise for and build a new synagogue, lead comprehensive synagogue re-visioning processes, champion the use of technology as a tool for study, worship and relationship development, and establish several interfaith justice initiatives (such as a Jewish-Christian-Muslim Mitzvah Day in response to 9/11 and a food pantry jointly administered by Catholic Charities and Temple Beth Zion).
 As an active leader in the larger community, he has represented his synagogues in a variety of ways including numerous interfaith councils, the Doylestown Hospital ethics committee, and the National Federation for Community Justice.
 In addition, for fifteen years he has served as a mentor for rabbinic students and rabbis.